philsch/ansible-redshift/README.md

     login_host=some-redshift.cluster.eu-central-1.redshift.amazonaws.com
     login_user=rs_master
     login_password=123456Abcdef
-    db=myDatabase
+    db=mydatabase
-    group=rsGroup
+    group=rsgroup
     privs:
-        - rsSchemaA:USAGE/ALL:ALL
+        - rsschemaa:USAGE/ALL:ALL
-        - rsSchemaB:USAGE/TableA:SELECT,INSERT/TableB:ALL
+        - rsschemab:USAGE/tablea:SELECT,INSERT/tableb:ALL
     state=present

 # This statement creates a user, assign to the group and gives this user additionally access to rsSchemaC